Why Is Breast Screening Mammogram Important For Early Breast Cancer Detection

 Comparing MRI with Mammogram

-When comparing a breast MRI with a mammogram, one technique has some advantages over the other, while the other is more effective in other aspects.
+When comparing a breast MRI with a mammogram, one technique may have some advantages over the other, while the other may be more effective in other aspects.

 • A breast MRI can detect certain tumours that a mammogram may miss.
 However, it may also mistakenly identify non-cancerous tissues as cancerous, resulting in a false positive result.